Civil defense siren: Norway

+Poland

+There are numerous civil defense sirens employed throughout Poland.
+Though the testing schedule is unclear, sirens are commonly sounded on the anniversary of the Warsaw Uprising.
+As in other parts of the world, many of the country's volunteer fire stations utilize civil defense sirens for fire calls.
+Many of these stations will use a two siren set-up; one unit being high pitched, the other being low pitched.

 Portugal

 Portugal has hundreds of sirens placed across the country.
 Urban areas most likely use a few electronic sirens even though the presence of warning sirens is more common in suburban or rural areas, where fire stations use them for fire calls.
 These kinds of sirens are dual-tone and mechanical and are the most common kind of warning siren in Portugal.
 Between the 2000s and the early 2010s, a few fire sirens were decommissioned due to maintenance upkeep even though most of them remain active.

 Romania

 In Romania, civil defense sirens have been used since the early 1930s.
 Originally, each street had a small siren on top of a high-rise building, which could be powered mechanically.
 During World War II, the sirens had a single continuous tone to warn of an air strike.

 Throughout the Cold War, larger sirens were manufactured locally and installed on various public buildings and residences.
 The sirens were able to transmit a comprehensive variety of tones, each with a different meaning such as a chemical disaster, an earthquake, a flood, or an imminent air or nuclear strike; each of these tones required the population to either move to higher ground or an ABC shelter.
-An "all clear" signal was played after the area had been deemed safe for the general public.
+An all clear signal was played after the area had been deemed safe for the general public.

 Since the 1990s, civil defense sirens have been replaced by electronic sirens and the procedure has been simplified.
-As of 2013, there are four playable tones: a natural disaster warning, an upcoming air/nuclear strike, an imminent air/nuclear strike, and an "all clear" signal.
+As of 2013, there are four playable tones: a natural disaster warning, an upcoming air/nuclear strike, an imminent air/nuclear strike, and an all clear signal.
 Taking shelter is no longer a legal requirement, although ABC shelters are still operational.

 In August 2017, Romanian authorities started to perform monthly defence siren tests.
 The first such test took place on 2 August 2017 and is scheduled to be repeated on the first Wednesday of each month, between 10:00 and 11:00 am local time.
 Such tests have been stopped in the wake of the COVID-19 pandemic.